-- Renovated studio – good value, bright apartment near Jubliee Park and foodie hotspot the Tramsheds.
+- Good value, bright apartment near Jubliee Park and foodie hotspot the Tramsheds.

-- Two-bedroom apartment sunny, well furnished in a great location
+- Charming Studio With Balcony, well furnished in a great location

 If you want to be close to Sydney’s most iconic sights yet still experience the local lifestyle, then it doesn’t get much better than Pyrmont and Darling Harbour.
 Located on the fringe of the Sydney CBD, its excellent location makes it a hot pick for both locals and visitors.